The Curse of Fenric: Home media

 The Curse of Fenric was released on VHS in 1991.
 The release included six minutes of extra scenes.
 It was released on DVD in the United Kingdom in October 2003 in a two-disc set, part of the Doctor Who 40th Anniversary Celebration releases with an additional DVD commentary by Sylvester McCoy, Sophie Aldred, and Nicholas Parsons, plus a 'Special Edition' edited into one movie-length adventure including 12 minutes of unbroadcast material.
 This version has reworked special effects and music arranged by Mark Ayres based on notes by him and the late Nicholas Mallett; it also has several scenes re-edited to produce a more coherent narrative.
 It was also released as part of the Doctor Who DVD Files in issue 39 on 30 June 2010.

 It was released on Blu-ray as part of the Time Lord Victorious box set.

 The serial was released on blu-ray on 27 January 2020 as part of "The Collection - Season 26" box set.
 It features, not only the original TV broadcast episodes of The Curse of Fenric, but also the extended VHS release episodes as well as a special feature-length extended edition.

+Tales of the TARDIS

+A special edition of the episode aired on BBC iPlayer on 1 November 2023, in the spin-off Tales of the TARDIS.